alecks/passc/docs/src/usage.md

 KEY CREATION: A key will be derived from your given passphrase.
 Ensure this is different to those used by other vaults.

 OPSLIMIT (moderate):
 MEMLIMIT (moderate):

 Enter passphrase for vault:
 ```

 > It is highly recommended to skip past the OPSLIMIT and MEMLIMIT questions; these will default to `moderate` if you do not provide a value.
 Otherwise, it expects an integer.
-The default option requires 256MiB of RAM and takes about 2 seconds to derive a key with an M3 Pro chip.
+The default parameters require 256MiB of RAM and take about 2 seconds to derive a key with an M3 Pro chip.
 If you really require your passphrase to be harder to brute-force or have limited RAM, you can increase or decrease these values.
 See the [libsodium docs](https://doc.libsodium.org/password_hashing/default_phf#guidelines-for-choosing-the-parameters) for more information.

 This will create a new vault, 'main', and ask you to specify a passphrase.
 It will list nothing as there are not yet any passwords in the vault.